rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

 There is room for improvement in the practicality of off-line transfer of data between two devices.
-We found the process of creating a Peer-to-Peer bluetooth connection between two mobile devices somewhat cumbersome.
+We found the process of creating a Peer-to-Peer Bluetooth connection between two mobile devices somewhat cumbersome.
 And the system would greatly benefit in usability from proximity based data transfer via NFC.